Man Utd duo Bruno Fernandes & Lindelof team up to raise money for Ukraine victims with special raffles

 When is the draw & how much are tickets?

-The purchase of tickets was opened on May 26 and will run until June 9.
+The window to purchase tickets is between May 26 and June 9.

 You can participate and be in with a chance of winning one of the prizes on offer by visiting the Crowdfunder page, with each entry ticket costing £5.